jborjas31/daily-ai-v2/PROJECT_MASTER_BLUEPRINT_V2.md

 - Performance guardrails: soft cap and warning for 100+ templates/instances per day.

 Phase 10 — Triage Advisor
-- “Impossible Day” assistant: when mandatory > awake or conflicts persist, propose minimal edits (reduce to min duration, flip skippables, suggest deferrals) with one‑click apply.
+- “Impossible Day” assistant: when mandatory > awake or conflicts persist, propose minimal edits with one‑click apply.
+  - Options:
+    - Use min durations for flexible tasks likely to fit before the next anchor.
+    - Postpone/skip lowest‑priority skippable tasks (suggest a shortlist).
+    - Adjust sleep for that day via `dailyOverride` (± small shift) with preview of regained/consumed time.
+    - If a recurring task’s change only makes sense going forward, propose “This and future” split.
+  - Acceptance:
+    - Assistant appears only when schedule is impossible or crunch persists beyond threshold.
+    - Shows time impact per option and applies changes optimistically with clear toasts.

 Phase 11 — Dynamic Scheduler
 - Live adapt on user actions (complete/skip/postpone/drag): subtle re‑seat flexible tasks; show brief advisories.